 Math and physics tutors can help with questions from homework, lecture notes, textbooks, practice quizzes, and practice tests.
 The tutors can’t help with take-home tests, take-home quizzes, or anything else that will be submitted for a quiz or test grade.

 All tutors can help with algebra, trigonometry and calculus courses.
 Many tutors are engineering students and will help with any level of physics.
-Other tutors are proficient in Discrete math or Data Analysis.
+Other tutors are proficient in Discrete Math or Statistics.
 For a list of tutors, the hours they work, and the courses they tutor in, click on the Tutor Schedule.
-Math and physics tutoring is located in two different locations: (1)Gosnell Building houses the Bates Study Center and (2) Sol Heumann Residence Hall houses the Sol Study Center.

 The Bates Study Center is located on the first floor of the College of Science (Gosnell Building 08, Room 1200) in the building that the majority of your math and physics classes are held.
-It is open 24 hours, and tutors are available from Monday through Thursday 9am – 9pm and Friday 9am – 6pm.
-It is a large, active room with lots of space.
-You can find hard copies of all the math handouts there, plenty of white board space, textbooks to look at, pencils, scrap paper.
+Tutors are available in Bates (in-person) Monday-Thursday 11am-9pm, Friday 11am-5pm and online (via Slack) Monday-Thursday 12pm-9pm, Friday 12pm-5pm.
 All tutors can help with algebra, trigonometry and calculus courses, and others can help with higher level mathematics and physics.